 Companies in this industry mill flour and rice; malt grains (primarily barley); and mix prepared flour mixes and dough.
-Major US companies include Archer Daniels Midland (ADM), Cargill, ConAgra, General Mills, and Riceland Foods (all based in the US), as well as China Agri-Industries (China), GrainCorp (Australia), Nisshin Seifun Group (Japan), REI Agro (India), and Wilmar International (Singapore).
+Major companies include Archer Daniels Midland (ADM), Cargill, ConAgra, General Mills, and Riceland Foods (all based in the US), as well as China Agri-Industries (China), GrainCorp (Australia), Nisshin Seifun Group (Japan), REI Agro (India), and Wilmar International (Singapore).

-The US grain milling industry includes about 250 companies with combined annual revenue of about $20 billion.
-Key industry growth drivers include gluten-free products, branded flour products, and rice exports.
+The US grain milling industry includes about 230 companies with combined annual revenue of about $20 billion.

 Wet corn milling, soybean processing, and vegetable oil refining are covered in the Edible Oils Manufacturing profile.
 Breakfast Cereal Manufacturing is also a separate industry profile.